Ezequiel Duran Player Props: Rangers vs. Marlins

 Ezequiel Duran At The Plate

-- Duran has had an RBI in 24 games this year (27.9%), including 12 multi-RBI outings (14.0%).
-He has also driven home three or more of his team's runs in two contests.
+- Duran has had at least one RBI in 27.6% of his games this year (24 of 87), with more than one RBI 12 times (13.8%).
+He has also been responsible for three or more of his team's runs in two contests.

-- In 35 of 86 games this season, he has scored, and seven of those games included multiple runs.
+- He has scored in 35 of 87 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.